Credentials, Training Background and Work Experiences

 I am particularly passionate about existential issues, such as meaning of life, death and dying, and the nature and art of making life decisions.
 That is why I am especially interested in working with people who have health anxiety (hypochondriasis), grief and loss, and are suffering from chronic medical illness.
 Also, I was drawn to Acceptance and Commitment Therapy (ACT) due to its existential component.
 With ACT, I help clients identify what matters to them (life values) and what gets in the way.
 Then, we work together to solve the problems, accept the challenges or reduce the impact of them.
 Ultimately, the goal of my therapy is to help clients lead a meaningful life despite the concerns still exist sometimes.

 Leadership-wise, I served as the Student Representative in the Board of Directors of the Association for Contextual Behavioral Science (ACBS) from 2016-2017.
 ACBS is the international professional home for Acceptance and Commitment Therapy (ACT).
 Since then, I co-founded the Asian Culture and CBS Special Interest Group (SIG) and Diversity, Equity, and Inclusion SIG.
-Also, I am serving as the Chair-elect of the Counselling Psychology Section of the Canadian Psychological Association (CPA) from 2021-2022.
-Additionally, I am a professional member of the Ontario Psychological Association (OPA) , Association of Chinese Helping Professionals and Psychologists–International (ACHPPI) and Canadian Association of Cognitive and Behavioural Therapies (CACBT).
+Also, I am serving as the Chair of the Counselling Psychology Section of the Canadian Psychological Association (CPA) from 2022-2023.
+Moreover, I am the President-elect of the Association of Chinese Helping Professionals and Psychologists–International (ACHPPI) Furthermore, I serve on the Board of Greater Toronto Area’s Hong Fook Mental Health Association.
+Additionally, I am a professional member of the Ontario Psychological Association (OPA) and the Canadian Association of Cognitive and Behavioural Therapies (CACBT).

 In terms of clinical supervision/training, my doctoral dissertation was about clinical supervisors’ experience of asking supervisees for feedback on their supervision.
 I am starting to gain clinical supervision experience.
 Also, I have provided some introduction-level workshops about Acceptance and Commitment Therapy (ACT) within the Association of Chinese Helping Professionals and Psychologists–International (ACHPPI).